 We’re all familiar with the produce of the Lusatia Park vineyard (now owned by De Bortoli).
 It was planted in 1985 and sits at 220 metres in the Hoddles Creek area of the valley.
 Here we have Lusatia Park Chardonnay at the hands of Giant Steps.
 This wine sings.
 It hooks you straight off.
 Yes it tastes of white peach, crunchy apple, pear and grapefruit, and there might even be spots of honey and pineapple.
 But the main impression is the way it draws you straight in and keeps you under its spell long after you’ve swallowed.
 It really quite something.
 Sweet bran and assorted flashes of spice are part and parcel of a sensational offering.
 As indeed are long lines of cleansing/mouthwatering acidity.
 Alcohol : 13%; Price : $45; Drink : 2017 - 2025; Rating: 96 Points; Campbell Mattinson; The Wine Front

-A great Upper Yarra vineyard now owned by De Bortoli.
-Lifted fruit blossom aromas with a wraith of barrel ferment; the palate is exquisitely balanced, with the classic white peach/grapefruit duo filling the mouth without even trying.
-Drink by: 2029; Date tasted: 30 Mar 2016; Price: $45.00; Alcohol: 13%; Rating: 97 Points; James Halliday Wine Companion
+From a great Upper Yarra vineyard now owned by De Bortoli.
+Lifted fruit blossom aromas with a wraith of barrel ferment; the palate is exquisitely balanced, with the classic white peach/grapefruit duo filling the mouth without even trying, and flowing on to a lingering finish.
+Drink by: 2029; Price: $45.00; Date Tasted: March 2016; Alcohol: 13%; Rating: 97 Points; Special Value Star; Top 100 Wines of 2016; James Halliday Wine Companion

 Enter post code / Suburb to calculate: